r-daneel/docker-geofirewall/README.md

 This is a tiny bash script setting up a firewall inside a docker container.

-It is VERY stupid in nature and assumes a lot of things:
+It is VERY stupid in nature and assumes a couple of things:
 - The container's iptables tables/chains are empty and can be flushed
-- We're sitting behind a filtering NAT/PAT forwarding only the allowed ports, otherwise we're on a LAN
-- It assumes you have the xtables & geoip extensions installed in iptables
+- It assumes you have the xtables geoip extension installed in iptables on your docker host

 You mainly provide it
 - a list of ports you want to allow